 How Much Is My Car Crash Worth In Denver?

-While many accident victims understandably want to know how much their case is worth upfront, an experienced car accident lawyer will not be able to provide a concrete figure, at least not right away.
-That is because there are no identical accidents, victims, or settlements.
+While many accident victims understandably want to know how much their cases are worth upfront, an experienced car accident lawyer will not be able to provide a concrete figure, at least not right away.
+That is because there are no identical accidents, victims or settlements.
 Many factors influence the size of a settlement, and they do not always reveal themselves right away.
-Some of the elements that come into play are:
+Some of the elements that come into play are listed as follows below.

-Ideally, liability will be clear and one party will pay for all of the damages caused by the crash.
-However, sometimes both drivers bear a degree of fault.
+Ideally, liability is clear, and one party will pay for all the damages caused by the crash.
+However, sometimes, both drivers bear a degree of fault.
 In those kinds of accidents, comparative negligence can come into play.
 In Colorado, as long as a party is found to be less than 50% responsible for a crash, some recovery can be made.